LeslieAerts/socializer/README.md

 Simply add this line to your build.gradle:

-//TODO: Add the actual line!
+//TODO: Find out how the GitHub gradle stuff works.

 <b>Output</b>